Zuhaib042/Awesome-Books-ES6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books
+# Awesome Books with ES6

-> It is a simple data management single page application that store data in local storage.
-User can perform simple manipulation like adding and removing data. then the updated data get displayed on top of the page.
+> This project is a copy of another project named Awesome-Books. the difference is that i have implemented ES6 syntax in this project.

 ## Built With